tg2600/Olympic-Tracker/README.md

 Total: 75
 ```

-## Running the Application

-You can also explore and run the Olympic Games Medal Tracker application directly from your web browser.
-Visit the [Olympic Tracker application](https://olympic-tracker-1.onrender.com/) to see the app in action.

 ## Running Tests

 To ensure the integrity of the code, you can run unit tests included in the project.
 These tests are designed to verify the functionality of key components.